Quest Rare Minerals: Results For Proposed Strange Lake Rare Earth Mine

 highest-grade heavy rare earth (HREE) mining projects and that the planned processing facility in southern Québec will be the largest facility of its kind in North America.
 Quests goal is to provide the growing global market for

-critical manufacturing inputs with a secure and dependable supply of rare earth elements (REE), given the vagaries of pricing and availability from China, currently the worlds largest source of REE.
+with a secure and dependable supply of rare earth elements (REE), given the vagaries of pricing and availability from China, currently the worlds largest source of REE.

 Contributors to the PFS were Micon International Limited (Micon International), Process Research Ortech Inc., AECOM, Hatch Associates Ltd., Hazen